ab0x90/writeups/Cybergames_2021/source_code_chipping/writeup.md

 >https://www.file-extension.info/format/nupkg

-Looking into the nupkg file, there was more folder and files.
+Looking into the nupkg file, there were more folders and files.
 Eventually I came across Setup.exe/meta-activity-monitor-1.0.0-full.nupkg/lib/net45/resources/app.asar.
 In the app.asar file I found the flag.

 ![](1.png)